h5bp/server-configs-apache/.github/CONTRIBUTING.md

 Example:

-> Short and descriptive bug report title
+> Short and descriptive example bug report title
 >
-> A summary of the issue and the server version(s) / browser(s) / OS
+> A summary of the issue and server version / OS / browser environment in which
-> environment(s) in which it occurs.
-If suitable, include the steps required to
-> reproduce the bug.
+> it occurs.
+If suitable, include the steps required to reproduce the bug.
 >
 > 1. This is the first step
 > 2. This is the second step